 In 2012, I met a herd of eight horses playing in an arena and I began visiting them regularly.
 Every encounter was a happy event for me.
 It didn't matter which horses were out that day or if they paid any attention to me.
 My mood lifted as soon as I drew near.

 Over time, I noticed them interacting in ways that mimicked conversation.
-Their facial expressions changed while they looked into each others' eyes, as if new information was passing between them.
+Their facial expressions changed when they looked into each others' eyes, as if new information were passing between them.

 That’s when my fascination grew into a research project.
 I read dozens of books and the most important thing I learned was that conventional wisdom about horses had been overturned in the last decade.